kyh/utility-belt/README.md

 utility-belt
 ============

-Adding basic utility functionality for native Javascript to help with DOM manipulations
+Adding basic utility functionalities to help with DOM manipulations